NotableFinance/fed-banking-days/README.md

 # @notablefi/fed-banking-days

 A programmatic implementation of the [Federal Reserve holiday schedule](https://www.federalreserve.gov/aboutthefed/k8.htm).
+Useful for providing timing estimates for Fed-processed transactions like ACH transfers.

 ## Installation